frankframework/frank-manual/docs/source/deploying/security.rst

   Can look in configurations, statistics and log files.

 IbisDataAdmin
-  Can browse the error queue and resend or delete the messages in it, reload configurations, start and stop adapters, has all IbisObserver permissions too.
+  Can browse message logs, message stores and error stores, see section :ref:`operatorManagingProcessedMessages`.
+Can resend or delete the messages in them.
+Can reload configurations and start and stop adapters.
+Has all IbisObserver permissions too.

 IbisAdmin
   Can do a full reload and test a pipeline, has all IbisDataAdmin permissions too.